+On November 19, 2021, Ms. Stephanie Possehl, Defense Standardization Executive (DSE), issued a memorandum to Service and Agency Standardization Executives to reaffirm DoD’s commitment to encouraging its personnel to participate in the activities of Non-Government Standards Bodies (NGSBs).
 Additional guidance can be found in SD-9, DoD Guidance on Participating in the Development and Use of Non-Government Standards.
 The SD-9 was developed to promote effective DoD use of non-government standards and encourage DoD participation in their development.
 The Guide helps DoD personnel participating on NGSBs better understand their roles and responsibilities; it provides NGSBs with an understanding of DoD practices and policies; and it provides guidance to Industry and other interested parties involved in standards development activities.

 Payment of Membership Fees and Travel